 In the summer of 2013, the Toronto District School Board voted to cut $2 million from their budget to help alleviate their overwhelming debt.
 On the chopping block: Toronto music schools from across the city, joining an increasing majority of schools in Ontario.
 In fact, the nonprofit organization People for Education has found a 16 percent drop in elementary music classes over the last 14 years.
 Approximately 33% of children in Ontario do not get the chance to play a musical instrument or join a music group.

-Music lessons were the last thing that should have been cut from the budget, considering overwhelming evidence for the benefits to development, cognition, education, and academic performance.
-The very thing that the school board should want to protect while making deep budget cuts – quality of education – has been shortsightedly slashed and students across Toronto will lose. some of the following benefits of music programs.
+Music lessons were the last thing that should have been cut from the budget, considering the overwhelming evidence for the benefits to development, cognition, education, and academic performance.
+The very thing that the school board should want to protect while making deep budget cuts – the quality of education – has been shortsightedly slashed and students across Toronto will lose. some of the following benefits of music programs.

 Benfits of Music Lessons